brokechubb/jakeybot-degen/README.md

 - **📊 GitHub** - Repository access
 - **🎯 IdeationTools** - Creative brainstorming & file generation

+## 🧠 Memory System

+The bot now features an intelligent memory system that automatically remembers and recalls information across conversations:

+### How It Works

+- **Automatic Detection**: The bot automatically detects when users share personal information and stores it
+- **Smart Recall**: When you ask questions, the bot searches its memory for relevant information
+- **Natural Integration**: Memory recall happens seamlessly during normal conversations

+### Examples

+- **Sharing Info**: "My name is Jimmy" → Bot remembers and acknowledges
+- **Recalling Info**: "What's my name?" → Bot recalls "Your name is Jimmy"
+- **Preferences**: "I love pizza" → Bot remembers your food preference
+- **Future Conversations**: Bot will remember your preferences even in new conversations

+### Manual Commands

+- `/remember <fact>` - Manually store information
+- `/feature Memory` - Enable the Memory tool for automatic operation

 ## 🆕 Latest Updates

 ### 🔧 Critical Fixes (August 2025)